 In November of 2019 Steppingstone began the process that ultimately led to their move from the historic but aging theatre where it had been located for years to its current home at Park Square Theatre.
 Performance programs, workshops, and rehearsal halls are all located at Park Square’s current facility in the Hamm Building.

 Stage Productions at SteppingStone Theatre

 The Theatre produces family-friendly stage performances throughout the year.
 Their productions tend to be shows that promote diversity, cultural awareness and tolerance.
 In the past, I have found their plays a bit too challenging for younger children, and have chosen to take my middle grader.
-However, they added some special productions geared toward smaller children this year.
+However, they have begun adding productions geared toward smaller children as well.

 Upcoming Shows at SteppingStone:

 We keep an updated calendar of kid-friendly shows on our Performing Arts Calendar.
 Find SteppingStone shows there.